pivotal/docs-tap/api-auto-registration/usage.hbs.md

     ```

 >**Note** You can also update API Auto Registration as part of upgrading Tanzu Application Platform
  as a whole.
-For more information see [Upgrading Tanzu Application Platform](../upgrading.hbs.md).
+For more information, see [Upgrading Tanzu Application Platform](../upgrading.hbs.md).

 ## <a id='using-app-acc-template'></a>Using App Accelerator Template

-If you are creating a new application exposing an API, you might use the ["java-rest-service"](https://github.com/vmware-tanzu/application-accelerator-samples/tree/main/java-rest-service).
+If you are creating a new application exposing an API, you might use the ["java-rest-service"](https://github.com/vmware-tanzu/application-accelerator-samples/tree/main/java-rest-service)
-App Accelerator template to get an pre-built app that includes an already written
+App Accelerator template to get a pre-built app that includes an already written
 workload.yaml with a basic REST API.
 From your Tanzu Application Platform GUIs Accelerators tab, you can search for the accelerator and
 scaffold it according to your needs.